Architecture

 Event processor that persists test data:

-• Pattern: Durable consumer with idempotent upsert
+• Pattern: Durable consumer with idempotent writes

 • Scalability: Can run multiple instances with consumer groups